 B is For Bananas by Carrie Tillotson, illustrated by Estrela Lourenco

 If you like silly stories that make you giggle, you’ll love this alphabet book about Banana who does not want to go to sleep!
 He interrupts the narrator and shows his creativity and energy!
 Like he doesn’t need a bath– he wants to jump and be wild.
 Will Banana ever zonk out?

 Forty Winks: A Bedtime Adventure by Kelly DiPucchio, illustrated by Lita Judge

-This large mouse family’s bedtime routine feels familiar and sweet.
-They get ready with rituals of reading books, whispering prayers, tucking in tight, goofing around, and procrastinating and it’s a read-aloud delight!
+This mouse big family’s bedtime routine feels familiar.
+They get ready with rituals of reading books, whispering prayers, tucking in tight, goofing around, and procrastinating until it’s read-aloud story time!

 Goodnight, Butterfly by Ross Burach